 i) As part of your requirements for Medicine, you are required to have attendings observe you doing ALL or PART of a history and physical exam.
 There is a BCM policy mandating that any student rotating on the clinics is to be observed by a faculty member at least once during any four-week period.
-This stipulates that we document two of these observations during your clerkship and we have a standardized evaluation on evalue that your other core rotations will be utilizing as well to capture the observing attending's feedback for the encounter.
-You need to have requested 2 faculty to fill out evaluations representing at least 1 history and 1 physical by the time you complete the clerkship.
+We have a standardized evaluation on evalue that your other core rotations will be utilizing as well to capture the observing attending's feedback for the encounter.
 This aspect of your clerkship is very important, tracked closely and will be discussed during your formal midterm feedback session.
 Let us know early if you are tracking far behind on this requirement.